An asymptotic distribution theory for Eulerian recurrences with applications: Extensions

 and

 which requires that $b, c\ge1$ (if both $b,c<0$, then $a>0$, which would imply $2c+b-a<0$).
 Thus if

 then the number of white balls follows the CLT

 This result was derived in \cite{Bagchi1985} by the method of moments but with a manipulation different from ours; see also \cite{Freedman1965} for the case when $a=d$ and $b=c$.
 The condition $a\ge0$ can be relaxed but then additional conditions are needed to guarantee that $[v^k]P_n(v)\ge0$; see \cite{Bagchi1985} for details.
-See also \cite{Flajolet2006} for an analytic approach, \cite{Janson2004,Kuntschik2017} for probabilistic approaches and \cite{Mahmoud2008} for a general introduction and more information.